 Ixcoin will exist in parallel to Bitcoin, just like multiple currencies coexist today.
 Exchanges will enable BTC/IXC conversions and the market will determine the value of each.

 Where can I find out more about Ixcoin?

 Since most Bitcoin-related material also applies to Ixcoin, please refer to the Bitcoin Wiki for more information.
-For current events board members of the Ixcoin foundation are often online here in the bitcion forum Bitcoin forum LINK Current active members of the Ixcoin foundation are Vlad2Vlad cinnamon_carter
+For current events contact the growing community of developers and board members of the Ixcoin foundation: Often on linen in the bitcion forum Bitcoin forum LINK Current active members of the Ixcoin foundation are Vlad2Vlad cinnamon_carter Developers GroundRod Ahmed Bodhi